Online Medical Assistant Programs in Hawai'i: Top Schools & More

 Herzing University

-Herzing University offers a medical assisting program for residents of Hawai’i designed to equip students with the skills and knowledge needed for a successful career in healthcare.
-It also prepares them to earn either of the certifications needed to commonly find work: the Certified Clinical Medical Assistant from the National Healthcareer Association, or the Registered Medical Assistant certification exam from the American Association of Medical Assistants.
+Herzing University offers a medical assisting program for residents of Hawai’i designed to equip students with the skills and knowledge needed for a successful healthcare career.
+It also prepares them to earn one of the medical assistant certifications commonly needed. the Certified Clinical Medical Assistant from the National Healthcareer Association or the Registered Medical Assistant certification exam from the American Association of Medical Assistants.

-Accredited by the Higher Learning Commission, the online program offers either a 10-month diploma program or a 20-month associate degree program.
-Through this program, students have the option to progress towards a higher degree, transferring earned credits to either an associate or a bachelor’s degree, depending on requirements.
+Accredited by the Higher Learning Commission, the online program offers either a 10-month diploma program or a 16-month associate degree program.
+Through these programs, students have the option to progress toward a higher degree, transferring earned credits to either an associate or a bachelor’s degree, depending on requirements.

 Mode: Hybrid